DarkiCraft/HTTP-Server/README.md

 Simple HTTP Server with a makeshift client. cURL requests are supported.
 This started out as a university project, and I intend on improving this further in the future if I ever get the time.

+This was written in Ubuntu and I don't have experience with other Linux distros to know how they work, and thus, the given configure script may or may not work on your system if it's a different Distro.

 # Usage Guide

 ## Pre-Compilation Setup